 Do you need to speak Korean?

-This is not compulsory as your work involves teaching English and introduces kids to a native accent, conversational skills, and western culture.
+This is not compulsory as your work involves teaching English and introducing kids to a native accent, conversational skills, and Western culture.

 Suppose you want to teach English as a second language (ESL) at a school.
-In that case, you may need some Korean knowledge to understand student’s questions if they know nothing in English.
+In that case, you may need Korean knowledge to understand students’ questions if they know nothing in English.

 This matters, especially for high school graduates or second-year students.
 Some Korean understanding can make classes go more smoothly.

-Beyond the classroom, the Korean language can be a real advantage in conversing with natives, as most of them don’t speak English.
+Beyond the classroom, Korean can be a real advantage in conversing with natives, as most don’t speak English.

-Your stay in Korea also allows you to learn with no formal course through the immersion method, adding more value to your CV.
+Your stay in Korea also allows you to learn through immersion without a formal course, adding more value to your CV.

-I’d suggest you attempt to learn at least the elementary level of the language.
+I suggest you attempt to learn the language at the elementary level.
 It isn’t that difficult.

 How to apply?